ResearchComputing/Documentation/docs/programming/OpenMP-Fortran.md

 ```

 This will give us an executable we can run as a job on
-Summit.
-Simply run the job specifying slurm to run the
+a cluster.
+Simply run the job telling Slurm to run the
 executable.
 Your job script should look something like this:

 ```bash